herjulf/contiki-160222/platform/avr-rss2/README.md

 Press the RESET button.
 The bootloader with wait for boot commands for 3 seconds.

-Flasing commnad line example:
-avrdude -p m256rfr2 -c stk500v2 -P /dev/ttyUSB0 -b 38400 -e -U flash:w:hello-world.avr-rss2
+Flashing commnad line example: avrdude -p m256rfr2 -c stk500v2 -P /dev/ttyUSB0 -b 38400 -e -U flash:w:hello-world.avr-rss2

 Older boards may use the avr109 boot loader.
 The stk500v2 uses the yellow lED while the avr109 uses the red LED.

 Tested applications and examples